 Approximately 10 million Americans have Dupytren’s and the causes of Dupytren’s are unknown.
-A number of risk factors are believed to increase the risk of the disease including: age > 50, males, people of Northern European decent, family history, tobacco and alcohol use, and diabetes.
+A number of risk factors are believed to increase the risk of the disease including: age > 50, males, people of Northern European descent, family history, tobacco, and alcohol use, and diabetes.

 If the disease progresses slowly, causes no pain, and has little impact on your ability to perform everyday tasks, then most likely no treatment is indicated.
 If the condition is mild, there are things you can do to protect your hands including: avoiding tight grip on tools, building up handle diameter with cushion tape, or using padded gloves during heavy gripping.
 Treatment for progressive worsening of the disease may include needling, enzyme injections or surgery to break up the diseased tissue.
 No matter what treatment you get, be aware that it will not remove the disease and recurrence is common!
 It is important to not wait too long to have a procedure.
 If the fingers have become severely contracted, the chance of having a straight finger after the procedure becomes less likely.